Wherever You Go, There You Are Book Summary

 – Jon Kabat-zinn

-Here I have got another book on Mindfulness meditation.
+Here, I have got another book on Mindfulness meditation.
 I am fascinated with Meditation for the benefit of it.
-I am reading more books to learn more, implement and also inspire others to consider meditation.
+I am reading more books to learn, implement, and inspire others to consider Meditation.

 About the Book

 The book is divided into Three Parts.
-Each part contains various small chapters, that make reading and learning from it easy.
+Each Part contains various small chapters, making reading and learning easy.

-Part One explores the rationale and background for taking on or deepening a personal practice of mindfulness.
+Part One explores the rationale and background for taking on or deepening a personal mindfulness practice.

-Part Two explores some basic aspects of formal meditation practice.
+Part Two explores some fundamental aspects of formal meditation practice.

 Part Three explores a range of applications and perspectives on mindfulness.